mpark/patterns/README.md

 ### Variadic Pattern

-A _variadic pattern_ matches 0 or more values that match a pattern.
+A _variadic pattern_ matches 0 or more values that match a given pattern.

 #### Requirements